-Connecting these enclosures can be done in a variety of ways, and you should employ those that suit your phrasing better.
+Connecting these enclosures can be done in a variety of ways, and you should employ those that suit your individual phrasing better.

-Apart from this, you should try to practice these enclosures with different keys.
+As well as moving positions within the same key, you should try to practice these enclosures with different keys.

-You can either use random keys, or try out the ones that you come across more often when playing.
+You can either use random keys or try out the ones that you come across more often when playing.

 For instance, if you’re playing a certain lick in A minor, you can transpose it to B minor by moving the same shape two frets higher!